KuraideWolfie/ECU-19-Redis/README.md

   + The `core` and `queryparser` libraries were utilized from the binary (JARs)
 + Java Development Kit 11 and Java Runtime Environment

+### Subtask 02: Sample Queries on Bibliography
+This task primarily centered around the modification of the aforementioned Lucene program, generating documents instead using bibliography fields from a provided document corpora.
+Before this could be done, cleaning of the bibliography was necessary using a script from GitHub.

+**Software**:
++ Apache Lucene 7.3.0+, `core` and `queryparser` binaries
++ Java Development Kit 11, Java Runtime Environment
++ Python v3.7.2
+  + `clean_bib` project on GitHub, available at https://github.com/ZacCat/clean_bib
+    + `sudo pip install bibtexparser` is a dependency

 ## **Other Resources**
 + https://tartarus.org/martin/PorterStemmer/
   + Porter Stemmer algorithm, stemming tokens such as 'stealing' --> 'steal'
 + http://www.gutenberg.org/files/
   + Gutenberg Corpora file repository, where all corpora files are accessible

+## Notes
+If `sudo pip install` doesn't work for install, you may try `python3 -m pip install <package>` instead.
+To install the needed packages locally, simply append the `--user` tag to the installation command.